 - Does the research related to the proposed travel fall within the scope of Byzantine Studies, broadly construed?
 At the outer edges of the definition of the field, preference will be given to applications which, like Bryer’s own work, expand the horizons of Byzantine studies to the north and east of the imperial core territories, and into the fifteenth centuries and beyond, rather than towards the west or the classical Roman period, owing to the more substantial existing funding available in the fields of western medieval studies and classical studies.

 How to donate

-Donations to the Bryer Postgraduate Travel Fund can be made by cheque, or bank transfer.
-We are working on making online payment available and hope to have this facility soon.
+Donations to the Bryer Postgraduate Travel Fund can be made online, or by cheque, or bank transfer.

-Donations by bank transfer: Please email Rebecca Darley (email@example.com) for information about the account details to which transfers can be made.
+Donations by bank transfer: Please email the Chair of the Development Committee for information about the account details to which transfers can be made.